graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-09/papers/2025-09-29-metacognitive-reuse.md

 Out of the three prompts, perhaps the most insightful is the reflection prompt.
-Behavour is defined there as "a note or skill", which "can be a strategy, a trick, or a technique", or "it can also be a general rule or a commonsense principle", and, most importantly, **"is not a solution to the problem, but can be used to solve it"**.
+Behaviour is defined there as "a note or skill", which "can be a strategy, a trick, or a technique", or "it can also be a general rule or a commonsense principle", and, most importantly, **"is not a solution to the problem, but can be used to solve it"**.
 Correctness analysis prompting aside, the authors